 A SUMMARY OF THE REQUESTED MRLS FOR EACH CHEMICAL AND AN OUTLINE OF THE INFORMATION SUPPORTING THE REQUESTED CHANGES TO THE FOOD STANDARDS CODE IS PROVIDED BELOW.

-The Full Evaluation Reports are available upon request from the Project Manager at ANZFA.
+The Full Evaluation Reports for these chemicals are available upon request from the Project Manager at ANZFA.